I, Claudius, Speaking.

 "You want to find me?
-Did you say you want to leave?
-"I could hear the fear in their voices.
-It became clear to me very quickly that, in respect to the anonymity of any potential partner, it would be wise to maintain my serological status to myself.
-It seemed, for good reason, that no one was interested in dating someone who claimed to be HIV-positive.
+Did you say you want to leave? ”I could hear the fear in their voices.
+It became clear to me very quickly that, with respect to the anonymity of any potential partner, it would be wise to maintain my serological status for myself.
+It seemed, for good reason, that no one was interested in dating someone who claimed to be HIV positive.

 Condemned to Solitude!

 Here I am in tease.
 Laughter does not hurt anyone

 So I was quiet.
 And I feared being condemned to spend my life alone.